triplefivedrew/triplefivedrew.github.io/articles/_posts/2015-02-20-sifang-art-project-nanjing.markdown

 title: The Sifang Art Project, Nanjing
 oneline: How China approaches dream-team showcase architecture
 date: 2015-02-20 20:54:44.000000000 +08:00
-excerpt: Imagine a secluded retreat nestled in a forest.
-Scattered amongst the trees and petite valleys are a dozen houses designed by big-name, award winning architects. <br><br> They're each a self-contained home, with distinct character and materials, available for rent for a group getaway.
+excerpt: Imagine a secluded retreat nestled in a forest. <br /><br />Scattered amongst the trees and petite valleys are a dozen houses designed by big-name, award winning architects. <br><br> They're each a self-contained home, with distinct character and materials, available for rent for a group getaway.
 Now invoke this image in China on the outskirts of Nanjing.
 categories:
 - China
 tags: